Comparison of Royaltie Gem, Asirvia Go, and Elify Shuffle/Wave

 - If you are wanting to promote your business and aren’t concerned with paying for it and aren’t interested in earning a sizable extra income, Elify might be the best option for you.
 You can earn an extra income through Elify, but at the commission levels it would likely take you longer than other options.
 The money is made here by building a deep organization.
 However, the base service is no inexpensive ($10) it can certainly be used in conjunction with other options.
 With as little as 10 customers the base service of digital business cards would be completely free – month to month.

-- If you are wanting to build a large business and are comfortable with paying more up front as you build your business, Asirvia might be the best option for you.
+- If you are wanting to build a large business and are comfortable with paying more up front as you build your business, Asirvia might be the best option for you (See Updates).
 Since Asirvia does not offer a mobile app, you might consider using Elify in conjunction with Asirvia devices.

 All feedback and comments are welcome.

 Jan 25,2018 – I cancelled my Asirvia service because I felt it was too expensive and didn’t offer as much for the money as Royaltie and Elify.

 Effective April 1, 2018, Royaltie is requiring affiliates to have added a new personal affiliate in the previous 3 months to earn:

 - $74 in team volume = $25 credit towards your monthly subscription

 - $98 in team volume = $50 credit towards your monthly subscription

 - $196 in team volume = $75 credit towards your monthly subscription

 This changes the long-time policy of having a total of $100 in team volume providing the monthly service of 3 gems ($49/month value) month after month.
 After April first, affiliates will be required to add a new personal affiliate quarterly to earn the credits towards service listed above.